jkenton/data_analysis/Business Task and Stakeholders.md

 After seeing that the data problem was limited to ridership, as opposed to location-to-location trends, I elected to remove columns that had location-related data to simplify the analysis materials.
 The concerns section has more detail about this decision.

 I assured that each of the thus-reduced data files had all pertinent data for the ridership questions.
 There were no missing values across the twelve data files.
-There was information about 5,883,043 ride segments.
+There was information about all 5,883,043 ride segments.

 I completed a pivot table analysis of the data, using casual-member as the row information, day-of-the-week as column information, and values came from the count of rides, and the average duration of rides.